-- Breed Restrictions: We do not perform surgeries on French Bulldogs or English Bulldogs; however, we will gladly administer vaccines for them
+- Breed Restrictions: We do not perform surgeries on French Bulldogs or English Bulldogs; however, we will gladly administer vaccines to them

 By appointments only -- Call to book your appointment today!

-Microchipping: $34.99 - Once we implant and register the microchip (at no additional cost), the chance of recovering your pet increases exponentially!
-Don't risk it, get your chip today!!
+Microchipping: $34.99 (only $29.99 when done with spay or neuter procedure) Once we implant and register the microchip (at no additional cost), the chance of recovering your pet increases exponentially!
+Don't risk it, get your chip today.

 FeLV/FIV testing in cats: $34.99 - Lightening fast test results (~10 minutes)

 Nail Trim: $19.99 (only $9.99 when done with spay or neuter procedure)